What You Should Know About Eating Heavily Processed Foods Daily

 Not All Processed Foods Are Harmful

 Canned beans, yogurt, or frozen vegetables, for example, are processed but still keep most of their nutrients intact.
 These “minimally processed” foods can be part of a healthy diet.
-The real concern is foods made mostly from refined ingredients, chemical additives, and very little real food.
-The goal isn’t to avoid all processed items; it’s to know which ones support your health and which don’t.
+The real concern is foods made mostly from refined ingredients and little real food.
+The goal isn’t to avoid all processed items; it’s to know which minimally processed foods vs ultra-processed foods support your health and which don’t.

 Making Small Changes That Matter